About r4wRun

 Race Results

-Results are computed progressively as the bracket plays out.
+Results are computed progressively as the knockout plays out.

 - Final round: positions assigned by finishing order.